Players who switched international teams and how they fared

 Zaha was born in the Ivory Coast but moved to London at the age of four, so was eligible for both nations.
 He came through the England system and even played for the first team.
 However, Ivory Coast convinced him to switch allegiances in 2017.

 What Happened Next: Much to Gareth Southgate’s chagrin, Zaha became an Ivorian international and a fixture in the first XI.
-He’s not managed to guide them to much success yet, despite scoring twice at the 2019 Africa Cup of Nations and one more time at the 2021 edition.
+He could not guide them to success, scoring twice at the 2019 Africa Cup of Nations and once more at the 2021 edition.
+Zaha, though, was omitted from the Ivory Coast squad that triumphed on home soil two years later.

 Neven Subotic